 RA and spondylitis have different risk factors.
 RA is more common among women and most commonly occurs in middle age.
 Other factors, including smoking and being overweight, increase a person’s risk of developing RA.

-Ankylosing spondylitis, on the other hand, is more common among men, and the onset of the disease occurs earlier, usually by early adulthood.
+Ankylosing spondylitis, on the other hand, is more common among men.
+The onset of the disease occurs earlier, usually by early adulthood.

 Doctors will use similar types of diagnostic tests to determine if a person has RA or spondylitis.
-An examination of physical symptoms alone likely won’t establish a diagnosis, so a doctor may conduct blood tests to determine whether your symptoms are due to RA, spondylitis, or another condition.
+An examination of physical symptoms alone likely won’t establish a diagnosis.
+A doctor may conduct blood tests to determine whether your symptoms are due to RA, spondylitis, or another condition.

 The early stages of RA may be difficult to diagnose.
 A positive rheumatoid factor test result (through a blood test) can help to confirm a diagnosis.
 The presence of inflammatory arthritis or joint swelling in three or more joints for more than six weeks is also an indicator of RA.